siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-05-cybersecurity-for-nonprofits-protecting-sensitive-data-on-a-budget.md

 ---

 In today's digital landscape, nonprofits face unique challenges when it comes to cybersecurity.
 With limited budgets and resources, these organizations must prioritize the protection of sensitive data while maintaining their focus on mission-driven activities.
-This blog post explores effective and cost-efficient strategies for enhancing cybersecurity in nonprofit organizations, ensuring that they can safeguard their information without breaking the bank.
+This article explores effective and cost-efficient strategies for enhancing cybersecurity in nonprofit organizations, ensuring that they can safeguard their information without breaking the bank.